estevan-r/ui-claimant-forms/README.md

 - All styles are set to accomodate a letter-sized document.
 - Comments are set to identify each section per form (HTML) and style groups in (CSS).

+### May 2, 2025

+- 10921 | Notice of Claimant Submission (Spanish) completed
+- Added new class for uneven grid to fit Spanish content on page 3

 ### April 29, 2025

 - 10921 | Notice of Claimant Submission (English) completed